10 Most Beautiful Stained Glass Art on College Campuses

 Stained glass windows, however, were an integral feature of ecclesiastical construction long before they found their way into homes, offices, and museums.
 For instance, Notre Dame de Paris, the Thanksgiving Chapel, and the Holy Trinity Church are among the most remarkable and iconic structures that can be found inside churches and cathedrals.
 They are the oldest as well.

-The tradition of glassmaking is one that truly dates back hundreds of years.
+The tradition of glassmaking truly dates back hundreds of years.
 According to historians, tinted glass was first used by the Ancient Egyptians.
 It was discovered by potters and jewelers that glass could be changed while it was molten.
 The transparent material may be shaped into various forms after being colored using plant-based dyes.

 According to research, the first stained glass windows were most likely made in the eighth or tenth century.
 One of the oldest cities in Germany, Augsburg, in Bavaria, is home to the earliest surviving examples of ancient windows dating back to the tenth century.